Endg4meZer0/playerctl-lyrics/README.md

 ## Usage
 ```
-playerctl-lyrics [OPTION]
+lrcsnc [OPTION]
 ```
-Get more info on on available options with `playerctl-lyrics -help` or on [wiki](https://github.com/Endg4meZer0/playerctl-lyrics/wiki/Available-options).
+Get more info on on available options with `lrcsnc -help` or on [wiki](https://github.com/Endg4meZer0/lrcsnc/wiki/Available-options).

 ## TODO
 - [x] ~~Caching system~~